 What Even Is an Adaptogen?

-Adaptogens are natural substances, often herbs or roots, that may help the body adapt to stress and maintain internal balance.
-Unlike stimulants or sedatives, which force a response, adaptogens are thought to work more subtly.
-The idea is they help support homeostasis: the body’s ability to regulate itself under pressure (Panossian and Wikman 181–83).
+Adaptogens are natural substances, often herbs or roots, that may support the body’s ability to maintain balance during periods of physical or mental stress.
+Unlike stimulants or sedatives, which trigger a strong reaction, adaptogens appear to work more gradually, supporting normal physiological function under pressure.
+(Panossian and Wikman 181–83).

 They’ve been used in traditional Chinese and Russian medicine for centuries, but in recent years they’ve gained attention in the performance and recovery space.